yuzadef/yuzadef.github.io/src/content/posts/YAHOO-4EJHXCR3.md

 Don’t treat backslashes as allowed parts of a destination.
 If a URL path contains \ or %5c, reject it or convert it to a safe value.
 ```

+## Fix bypassed
+After 2 months from when the initial report was submitted, the Open Redirect vulnerability was fixed by the security team and fortunately, I was notified about it.
+Receiving that notification, I immediately went back to the target and test the same payload again for Open Redirect -> `%5cevil.com` -- and YES, the vulnerability was fixed.
+I was glad that it was fixed because at the same time, I knew the security team didn't anticipate double URL-encoding and end up not pushing a fix for it.
+To confirm, I test the endpoint again with the same Open Redirect payload but this time, instead of single-URL encoding (%5c), double-URL encoded the payload to `%255c` which translates to `%5c` and then `\`.
+Not so surprising, the Open Redirect payload was successful and redirect me to `evil.com`.

+As usual, where there is Open Redirect, it is always worth it to test for XSS, but unfortunately, the WAF implemented on that domain carefully checks for `javascript` which is required to craft an XSS payload.
+At the time, I was focusing on a different application and didn't want to waste too much time trying to bypass the WAF, so I end up submitting another report to the company, accepted and received bounty with bonus for the submission.

 ## Report timeline
 **4/10/2025:** *Submission created*